exercism/v3/docs/concept-exercises.md

 - For compiled languages, consider having compilable code, as compiler messages can sometimes be hard to grasp for students new to the language.
 - The code should be as simple as possible.
 - Only use language features introduced by the exercise or its prerequisites (and their prerequisites, and so on).
+- The stub file is shown to the student when doing in-browser coding and is downloaded to the student's file system when using the CLI.

 For more information, watch [this video][video-stub-file] and check [this example stub file][stub-file].